Georgia jobless say they have many options

 "My husband is definitely picking up the slack with his job.
 I’m lucky.
 I know not everyone else is," said Leilani Golden Berfield, a furloughed United flight attendant with a new daughter and no desire to take another job she doesn’t really want.
 She, too, said she is not collecting unemployment compensation.

-"I think the economy is coming back and I’m excited for that," added Dahlkamper.
+"I think the economy is coming back and I’m excited for that," added Dahlkemper.
 In the meantime, "you need to enjoy life.
-Come out to the Beltine and walk!"
+Come out to the Beltline and walk!"